Creatine Monohydrate 101: What It Is and How to Use It

 Common Creatine Myths

-Creatine has collected a surprising number of myths over the years, most of which the research does not support.
-The most persistent is that creatine harms the kidneys.
-In healthy people, studies using standard doses have not shown harm to kidney function.
-As always, anyone with an existing medical condition or who takes medication should talk with their healthcare provider before starting any supplement.
+Creatine has picked up a surprising pile of myths over the years, and the research doesn't back most of them.
+The stickiest one is that creatine harms your kidneys.
+In healthy people, studies using standard doses haven't shown harm to kidney function.
+As always, anyone with an existing medical condition, or who takes medication, should talk with their healthcare provider before starting any supplement.

 Another common worry is bloating.
-Some people notice a small, early increase in body weight from water moving into the muscle, but this is normal cellular hydration, not the puffy, under-the-skin bloat people imagine.
-It typically settles, and a standard daily dose without loading tends to make it even less noticeable.
+Some people notice a small, early uptick in body weight as water moves into the muscle, but that's normal cellular hydration, not the puffy, under-the-skin bloat people picture.
+It usually settles, and a standard daily dose without loading tends to make it even less noticeable.

-A few other myths are worth retiring: creatine is not a steroid and shares nothing with anabolic hormones; you do not need to cycle on and off it; and it is not only for men or only for bodybuilders.
+A few more myths deserve to be put down.
+Creatine is not a steroid and has nothing in common with anabolic hormones.
+You don't need to cycle on and off it.
+And it isn't only for men or only for bodybuilders.
 Creatine monohydrate is a simple, well-studied compound that can support strength and lean-mass goals for a wide range of healthy adults who train.

 Shop: Muscle Support Creatine